01walid/walid.dev/content/blog/tech-recruiting-local-optima/index.md

 A generalist can see from different perspectives, is a good "linker" and problem solver, [a tinkerer](https://walid.dev/blog/stick-to-tinkering/), a real good "on call" dev.
 A generalist is a jack of all trades, master of any.
 The more you accumulate experience, the more likely "you've seen it all", you certainly go deep on some stuff, but you also go wide.
 It correlates well with years of experience.
 E.g. You can be real good at both backend + devops, because they overlap a lot.
 Or a real good Svelte + React engineer, because you switched companies/projects over the years.

 That is not to be confused with "it pays off to be a specialist".
 Any experienced generalist has a couple "focus" areas they're a specialist in.
-It just it happens they're very knowledgeable about other areas too as a result of their experience.
+It just happens they're very knowledgeable about other areas too as a result of their experience.
 And it's huge leverage.
 Discussing this with one of my friends, I liked the way he put it:

 > 100% agree.
 I think good software engineers —when it comes to tooling— are generalized specialists, with the specialization being a side effect of working with a particular tech stack for a relatively longer period of time, not by being religious about it.